dayboard/blog/_posts/2016-09-13-add-links-to-tasks.md

 ---
 layout: post
 title: "Add important links to your tasks and stay organized!"
+date: 2016-09-30 07:35:54 UTC-05:00
 categories: Updates
 author: abhi
 teaser_src: "http://placekitten.com/g/600/250"
 published: false
-excerpt: Add links to your tasks and have quick access to important references via your Dayboard task list.
+excerpt: I hope you love product enhancements as much as we do because we've got a nifty update for you.
+Add links to your tasks and have quick access to important references via your Dayboard task list.
 ---

 I hope you love product enhancements as much as we do because we've got a nifty update for you.